GioanZ/Portfolio-Stress-Testing-with-Deep-Generative-Models/README.md

 #### Steps to Configure
 1. Register for an API key on [FRED’s website](https://fred.stlouisfed.org/docs/api/api_key.html).
-2. Create a text file named `fred_api_key.txt` in the root directory of the project.
+2. Create a text file named `key_fred.txt` in the root directory of the project.
 3. Save your API key inside the file without any extra characters or spaces.

 Example: